-Creation Process design is The 1st step Examples of characters which have been designed to be used in a commercial application are found throughout the modern world, on advertisement billboards, murals, graphic marketing within interior spaces, and within recent years, as animations on the Internet.
+Creation Process design is The 1st step Examples of characters that have been designed to be used in a commercial application are found throughout the modern world, on advertisement billboards, murals, graphic marketing within interior spaces, and within recent years, as animations on the Internet.
 A character appears in two dimensions (2D) or as a three-dimensional design (3D) as modeled using a computer or traditionally sculpted.

 2. 3D Modeling

 Models created automatically or manually.
 The manual modeling process of preparing geometric data for 3D computer graphics is similar to plastic arts such as sculpting.

 Modeling software is used to create 3D models.
-Individual programs of this class are called modeling applications or modelers.
+All these programs of this class are called modeling applications or modelers.

 3. Modeling process

-Polygonal modeling Points in 3D space called vertices are connected by line segments to form a polygonal mesh.
+Polygonal modeling Points in 3D space know as vertices are connected through line segments to form a polygonal mesh.
 3D models today are built as textured polygonal models because they are flexible.